sebschlicht/HandballTickerStream/HandballTickerStream.md

 | player  | **No**    | [Object: Player](TODO) | Specifies the player who scored - if known. |
 | message | **No**    | String                 | Text message that will be displayed instead of a generated value. |

-#### Team roles
-* home: team marked and set as home team in the stream
-* guest: team marked and set as guest team in the stream

 #### Scoring types
 * normal: no special kind of scoring
 * rush: scoring due to a rush